LEVEL 2 INTERMEDIATE SKILLS INSTRUCTOR

 Length: A 3-day course that certifies an individual as an Intermediate Skills Instructor.

-The online prework will take approximately 30 hours to complete, including a quiz after each chapter.
+The online prework will take approximately 30 hours, including a quiz after each chapter.

 This course reinforces stability and biomechanics, teaching strategy, site selection, goal setting, proper demonstrations, keywords, progressions, and error detection for all the Level 2 Intermediate Skills.